 We are currently involved in supporting several place based efforts:

-This new guide builds on CSSP's six learning guides for building community capacity.
+Making a Difference in Your Neighborhood: A Handbook for Using Community Decision-Making to Improve the Lives of Children, Youth and Families -This new guide builds on CSSP's six learning guides for building community capacity.
 It provides tools, resources and success stories from around the country to help communities make real changes.